These easy Asian Dumpling Soup is full of flavor, yet takes minutes to make!

 - Wind down before bed with an easy routine.
 I'm usually really tired before bed, but after washing my face and taking out my contacts, I'm wide awake by the time my head hits the pillow.
 I'm going to start getting ready for bed a little earlier and then doing a little reading, so I can go directly to bed when I'm tired.

 I have a bad habit of waiting until the last minute and then resorting to takeout.
-Eating a fatty takeout meal right late at night is not a great way to prepare for bed!
+And eating a fatty takeout meal late at night is not a great way to prepare for bed!

 - 6 cups vegetable broth

 - 1 large carrot, peeled and thinly sliced

 - ¼ head cabbage, chopped